jenciso/kubernetes-kafka/README.md

   storageSize: 2GiB
   ## kafka.persistent is set to true to use persitent volumes
   persistent: false
+  ## set to true if clients must authenticate.
+Only supports plaintext SASL mechanism.
+  secured: true
+  ## set to true if communication with kafka should be encrypted.
+TODO certificate management
+  # tls: false
+  # Set to true if topics can be deleted.
+  deleteTopicEnable: false
+  # Then name of the admin user.
+If not specified a random name is generated.
+  #adminUser: admin
+  # Then name of the admin password.
+If not specified a random password is generated.
+  #adminPassword: secret-password
+  # Then name of the client user.
+If not specified a random name is generated.
+  #clientUser: client
+  # Then name of the client password.
+If not specified a random password is generated.
+  #clientPassword: secret-password
+  zookeeperService: zookeeper
+  # Default timeout in ms when connecting to zookeeper
+  zookeperTimeout: 6000
   ## kafka.nodeSelector can be set with node labels to use when choosing nodes to deploy
   nodeSelector:

 zookeeper:
+  ## zookeeper.imageRegistry is the address of the container image registry to use
+  # imageRegistry: docker.io
+  ## kafka.pullPolicy is the kubernetes policy to use for pulling images: Always, IfNotPresent, Never
+  pullPolicy: IfNotPresent
   ## zookeeper.image is the name of zookeeper container image to use
   image: nbogojevic/zookeeper
   ## zookeeper.tag is the tag of zookeeper container image to use